 - An American Haunting (2006) movie review: Screenwriter, director, and co-producer Courtney Solomon’s Anglo-Canadian-U.S. indie tells a purportedly real-life-inspired ghost story in cliched horror flick fashion.

-An American Haunting': 'True story’ told in unconvincing fashion
+An American Haunting movie review: Purported ‘true story’ told in conventional + unconvincing fashion

-An American Haunting (2006).
+An American Haunting (2006)

-Dir.: Courtney Solomon.
+Director: Courtney Solomon.

 Cast: Donald Sutherland.
 Sissy Spacek.
 James D’Arcy.
 Rachel Hurd-Wood.
 Matthew Marsh.
 Thom Fell.
 Zoe Thorne.

-Rachel Hurd-Wood An American Haunting trailer and image: Allan Zeman Productions | Freestyle Releasing.
+Rachel Hurd-Wood An American Haunting movie poster image: Allan Zeman Productions | Freestyle Releasing.